 It is recommended to use an industry-standard RDBMS such as Oracle, PostgreSQL, MySQL, MS SQL, etc. for most enterprise testing and production environments.
 However, you can also use the embedded H2 database only for the

-Follow the steps given below to create the databases required for the Message Broker profile of WSO2 EI.
+Following the steps below to create the databases necessary.

 Download the MySQL JDBC driver.